lenamasek/lenamasek.github.io/_posts/2015-09-28-how-to-learn.markdown

 > Once you leave the virtual classroom, how do you apply that knowledge to an actual product?

- "Sites like Codecademy reward you for a Simon Says-like progression that give you a false sense of actually learning the material," David Laskey responds.
+ "Sites like Codecademy reward you for a Simon Says-like progression that give you a false sense of actually learning the material," [David](http://twitter.com/david_laskey) responds.
 There’s definitely a gap between digesting and regurgitating information to pass a level and learning material enough to be able to use it practically going forward.
 Here are some tips shared to make learning a new code language actually stick:

-### How to practically learn a new language, or anything else
+### Tips for Practical Learning

-+ **Use quality tutorials & learning materials.** For Erick's particular situation with Javascript, [Savannah](http://twitter.com/savannahmillion) suggests [try.jquery.com](http://try.jquery.com), because "the exercises are always similar to what you see in the video, but different enough to where you still have to think about them."
++ **Use quality tools.** For Erick's particular situation with Javascript, [Savannah](http://twitter.com/savannahmillion) suggests [try.jquery.com](http://try.jquery.com), because "the exercises are always similar to what you see in the video, but different enough to where you still have to think about them."
 [Kunal Bhat](http://twitter.com/kunalbhat) shares [CodeSchool's Javascript path](http://www.codeschool.com/paths/javascript).
 Find tutorials and guides that will challenge you to apply your new knowledge in different ways – this will help your retention.

 + **Try making something small** Give yourself a small thing to make and see it through.
 The language will stick a lot more when you put it into practice to make something you're proud of, rather than just reading about it.
 Find the right project that is both visually interesting to keep your attention, but not too complicated where you feel overwhelmed and avoid completing it.